bernhardAxonIvy/doc/source/designer-guide/data-modeling/business-data/usage.rst

 ~~~~~~~

 The :ref:`WorkflowDemos sample project <importing-demo-projects>`
-of the |ivy-designer| contains examples on how to use the Business Data Store.
+of the Axon Ivy Designer contains examples on how to use the Business Data Store.

 See Public API of ``BusinessDataRepository`` for more code samples.